cckao/fast-rcnn/README.md

 ```
 The demo performs detection using a VGG16 network trained for detection on PASCAL VOC 2007.
 The object proposals are pre-computed in order to reduce installation requirements.

+./tools/demo.py --cpu --img data/demo/car.jpg --prop lpo

+The demo will use proposal method, lpo, and predict img.jpg in CPU mode

 **Note:** If the demo crashes Caffe because your GPU doesn't have enough memory, try running the demo with a small network, e.g., `./tools/demo.py --net caffenet` or with `--net vgg_cnn_m_1024`.
 Or run in CPU mode `./tools/demo.py --cpu`.
 Type `./tools/demo.py -h` for usage.

 **MATLAB**